 - Peel, slice, and deseed the squash.
 Acorn squash can be hard to peel, so it's fine to leave on a bit of peel.
 Cut it into bite-sized cubes.
 Arrange the squash on a baking sheet and drizzle with 1/4 cup of olive oil.

 - Place the squash in the oven and roast for 15 minutes.

 - Trim the bottom of the Brussels sprouts, and remove any rough leaves.
 Wash the sprouts, then slice them in half.
 Finely dice the garlic.

-- After 15 minutes, pull the squash out of the oven.
-Add the Brussels sprouts and garlic to the baking pan.
+- Pull the squash out of the oven, and add the Brussels sprouts and garlic to the baking pan.
 Toss everything together, then sprinkle with salt.
 If you're doubling the recipe, then divide the mixture between two baking pans to ensure even cooking.

 - Meanwhile, mix the salad dressing in the bottom of a large bowl.
 Rinse and drain the chickpeas.
 Add them to the salad dressing and leave them to marinade.
 Add the wild rice and roasted vegetables when they are done cooking.